GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/modifying-and-storing-again-the-image-urls-from-all-image-blocks-in-a-post/en.md

 # Modifying (and storing again) the image URLs from all Image blocks in a post

 In the previous recipe, we learnt how to iterate the inner structure of (Gutenberg) blocks in the post content, and extract desired items.

-This recipe now demonstrates how to transform those items, and store them again in the post.
-In particular, we will modify the URL from all `core/image` blocks in a post, as to start serving those assets from a CDN.
+Let's now explore how to transform those items, and store them again in the post.

+This recipe modifies the URL of `.jpg` images in the `core/image` blocks in a post:

+- Replace `mysite.com` to `cdn.mysite.com`, as to start serving those assets from a CDN
+- Replace `.jpg` with `.avif`

 ## GraphQL query to transform (and store again) the image URLs from all `core/image` blocks in a post